dhruv-menon/equimol/README.md

 # Annotated E(n)-Equivariant Graph Neural Network

-A practical, annotated walkthrough for building an E(n)-Equivariant Graph Neural Network (EGNN) for molecular property prediction on QM9.
+A practical, annotated walkthrough for building an E(n)-Equivariant Graph Neural Network (EGNN).
+As an illustrative example, I perform molecular property prediction on QM9.

-The notebook focuses on clarity over compactness: it walks through molecule featurisation, graph construction, coordinate handling, the EGNN layer, training, checkpointing, and evaluation.
-The long-term motivation is to use this supervised QM9 baseline as a stepping stone toward more geometry-centric models such as equivariant denoisers, diffusion models, or flow-matching models.
+The notebook is heavily annotated: it walks through molecule featurisation, graph construction, coordinate handling, the EGNN layer, training, checkpointing, and evaluation.
+In principle, the model can be used as a stepping stone toward more geometry-centric models such as equivariant denoisers, diffusion models, or flow-matching models.

 ## Contents

 - `annotated-egnn.ipynb`: main tutorial notebook.
 - `img/`: small diagrams used by the notebook.
-- `annotated_egnn_ref.ipynb`: earlier clean reference version.
-- `annotated_egnn_geom_drugs.ipynb`: experimental GEOM-Drugs extension.

 ## Setup